Investing 101: A Beginner’s Guide to Building Wealth

 Find Your Perfect Fund!

-What Are Index Funds in Index Fund Investing 101?
+What Are Index Funds?
+(Index Fund Investing 101)

-Let’s kick off with the basics of index fund investing 101.
-Imagine you want to invest in the U.S. stock market but don’t have time to research companies like Apple 🍎 or Microsoft 💻.
+Imagine you want to invest in the U.S. stock market but don’t have time to research companies like Apple or Microsoft.
 Picking stocks is tough and risky.
-Fortunately, index funds make it easy.
+Index funds make it easier by tracking a market index (like the S&P 500), so your returns follow the index.
+It’s like buying a pre-made investment basket—no need to pick each item yourself.

 Index Funds vs. Individual Stocks

 Effort NeededLow.
-Set it and forget it!High.
-Constant research.
+Set it and forget it.High.
+Ongoing research.

 Risk LevelLower.
 Spread across firms.Higher.
 One bad stock hurts.